 Often when you commence your role with a festival, you are generally joining a rich and complex ecosystem.
 There has been lots of work put into it before you jumped on board.
 This makes communication even more essential – clear expectations of your role, and how it fits in the bigger picture, and critically, what support is available, and how to access it.

 A great example of this is providing simple information sheets.
-These can include a brief overview of who is working on what – for example, If you need help with ticketing, call Rani on? or, For all rigging queries, go to Lisette?
+These can include a brief overview of who is working on what – for example, if you need help with ticketing, call Rani or, for all rigging queries, go to Lisette.
 Commencing a role for a brief period of time can be really challenging.
 Clarity is key – and can really help us excel, no matter our role.